 Extraordinary Group Acquisitions Position OSI as Global Food Leader

 Over the years, OSI has acquired or entered joint ventures with processing plants, warehouses, farms, and many poultry processing facilities.
 The company is working diligently to become the premier global food provider to leading branded companies in North America, Europe and other areas of the world.
 Along with its North American and European locations, OSI also has a number of facilities in Australia, China and India, and runs a joint venture, GenOSI, in the Philippines.
 OSI has aggressively expanded its poultry business in the United States, Europe and China.
+This aggressive expansion has come as the company’s sales reach record highs, resulting in impressive revenue that’s made the company one of the most respected in the food production industry.
+Where they’ll go next is anyone’s guess, but they’re poised to become even more powerful within the food market as they expand into ever-increasing markets worldwide.

 OSI recently doubled its chicken processing capacity at the OSI Food Solutions facility in Toledo, Spain.
 The company invested €17 million to double its processing capacity from 12,000 tons to 24,000 tons of chicken to create several different products.
 This expansion increased the Toledo facility’s capacity to process pork, chicken and beef products to a total of 45,000 tons and added 20 jobs to the current workforce of 140 people.
 The local demand for chicken products has increased by 8 percent in the past three years after a previous decade of 6 percent annual growth.
 This increased demand for chicken items follows similar poultry trends seen around the world.
+Meanwhile, the Toledo facilities growth has had positive benefits on the local community already.
+By expanding the amount of jobs available at the company, they’ve been able to employ more local workers and boost the local economy—an effect that’s become a hallmark of OSI’s presence in communities worldwide.

 Expansion of production facilities allows the company to develop exciting new products.
 OSI works diligently to foster environmental stewardship and greater sustainability in all its development projects.
 New equipment in the Toledo facility, for example, has cut electric consumption by 20 percent.
 This OSI Food Solutions facility also meets requirements of Environmental Standard ISO 14001, the EU Eco-Management and Audit Scheme (EMAS), as well as the rigid food and safety regulations required by Food Safety Standard FSSC 22000.
 The facility has also been certified to the Social Responsibility Standard SA8000:2014.